denicecarver/WikiTestSelenium/README.md

 There are currently over 500 tests.

-For details on how to setup this project, see the HowToDeploy.txt file.
+For details on how to setup this project, see the "To Install" section below.

 This is a simple set of Selenium tests.
 Testing a small portion of the Wikipedia website.
 The tests are written in Java and use JUnit for reporting.
+The data-driven tests use SQLite for the data source and JUnit 4 functionality for parameterized testing.
 The IDE I used was Eclipse.

 Some Useful Features:
 Data-driven tests
+Use of a SQLite database using the try-as-a-resource feature of Java 1.8 to close files.
+The SQLite database is used for data-driven testing using parameterized tests.
-Use of a SQLite database using the try-as-a-resource feature of Java 1.8 Tests are organized into suites using the JUnit 4.11 suite feature Modeling with the Page Object model
+Tests are organized into suites using the JUnit 4.11 suite feature Modeling is based on the Page Object model
 Basic use of OOP concepts with examples of encapsulation, abstraction, inheritance, and polymorphism

 To Install